 One of New Zealand's most stigmatised and marginalised tribes, the Moriori, are a step closer to justice after completing negotiations with the Crown.

-A gathering of the native inhabitants of Rēkohu (Chatham Island) assembled at Parliament today to initial a deed of settlement which included a Crown apology for its actions that had contributed to the tribe being "virtually landless".
+A gathering of Chatham Islands natives assembled at Parliament today to initial a deed of settlement which included a Crown apology for its actions that had contributed to the tribe being "virtually landless".

 The redress included a Crown apology, agreed historical account and cultural and commercial redress for historical breaches of the Treaty of Waitangi, signed in 1842.